-Many times abusers try to get 209A protective orders against their victims in order to get back at them.
+Many times abusive people try to get 209A protective orders against their victims in order to get back at them.
 Judges know this.
-The judge may not give the abuser a protective order against you even if he asks for one.
+The judge may not give the abusive a protective order against you even if they asks for one.
 But sometimes abusive people are able to get protective orders against their victims.

 If you try to get a protective order and the person who abused you also asks for one against you, the court may write up “mutual restraining orders.”
 This means that each of you has a protective order against the other.
-If a judge orders mutual restraining orders, the law says that the judge has to write down the reasons why she is writing restraining orders against both of you.
-She also has to write down who the “primary aggressor” is.
+If a judge orders mutual restraining orders, the law says that the judge has to write down the reasons why they are writing restraining orders against both of you.
+The judge also has to write down who the “primary aggressor” is.
 This means that the judge has to decide which person is most likely to abuse the other.
-She needs to write this down so that the police will know what to do if there is a problem.
+The judge needs to write this down so that the police will know what to do if there is a problem.
 See Abuse Prevention Guidelines 6:07 (page 136).

 If you get served with a 209A protective order against you, take it seriously.
 Go to the hearing, no matter what anyone tells you.
 If you don't go to the hearing, the judge may give the person who abused you a protective order against you.
 You do not want that to happen, for many reasons:

-- The abuser may lie about you or make up things you did so he can get a criminal case filed against you.
+- The abusive person may lie about you or make up things you did so they can get a criminal case filed against you.

-- If the abuser gets an order against you, it takes attention away from his own abusive behavior.
-It makes it seem like the domestic violence was your fault as much as it was his fault.
+- If the abusive person gets an order against you, it takes attention away from their own abusive behavior.
+It makes it seem like the domestic violence was your fault as much as it was their fault.

 - It is dangerous for you.
 If you each have protection orders against each other, the police may not know what to do when there is a problem.
-You might have trouble getting the police to arrest him for violating your order.
+You might have trouble getting the police to arrest the abusive person for violating your order.
 This makes you less safe.